Humanism needs you!

 - Preparing written material for the website and for sharing on social media

-- Communicating with a wide range of audiences, including large online audiences, BHA members, journalists, and Parliamentarians
+- Communicating with a wide range of audiences, including large online audiences, Humanists UK members, journalists, and Parliamentarians

 Training and personal development opportunities include:

 - An introduction to strategic communications and using large social media platforms to achieve wider policy and communications objectives

 - Training in the use of Adobe graphic design software

 - Scope to write blogs, news articles, and comment pieces related to topical issues covering a wide range of subjects

 Ideal candidates will be confident writers and familiar with graphic and/or web design, or have experience of working in student journalism or with social media.
 Political awareness is key, but for this role, being aware of and up to date with pop culture is an asset as well.

 For further information please contact email@example.com or telephone on 020 7324 3060.

 Applicants should send a CV and a short covering note explaining why you want to volunteer with us and why you think you are what we are looking for, highlighting any relevant experience you may have had with editorial work, design, or social media, along with details of your availability, to Tony Pinkney, at firstname.lastname@example.org